 At Highfield, children begin their writing journey in the Early Years where the graphemes linked to the taught sounds are learnt and practised.
 Children are encouraged to practise letter formation using a variety of mediums (e.g. chalk, sand, cornflour) and taught rhymes to support formation recall.
 Throughout Years 1 – 6 we follow the Nelson Handwriting programme to ensure a consistent whole-school approach to handwriting.
 The children practise their handwriting through frequent and direct teaching.
 Children are taught to form letters correctly with confidence.

 As soon as children can form letters securely with the correct orientation they are taught to write in a joined style.
 This usually takes place in Year 2 onwards.
 Children should be using joined handwriting throughout their independent writing with a strong focus on increasing fluency and speed.

 The children are given spellings each week throughout Years 1 to 6.
 These spelling words link to the National Curriculum objectives and also include specific sounds being taught for younger children or children who are developing their knowledge of Phonics e.g. EAL children and those with special educational needs.

-Please see below for Writing Assessments:
+Please see below for Writing Assessments/End of year expectations: